-Radial trailer tires typically run cooler, have a longer tread life, and have a wider footprint.
+Radial tires typically run cooler, have a long tread life, and have a wider footprint.
 The steel belt used during construction results in a tougher and more durable tire.

 Bias tires also have a few benefits.
 The cross-hatching method of the nylon belts creates a solid and tough sidewall.
 Their unique construction creates a tire that wants to roll straight to help reduce sway.
 An added benefit is that these tires can be less expensive.

-When it comes to filling your tires, oxygen and nitrogen are the two most common choices for filling.
-Oxygen has always been the most popular method because it’s readily available, but nitrogen has gained popularity in recent years.
+When it comes to filling your camper tires, air and nitrogen are the two most common choices for filling.
+Air has always been the most popular method because it’s readily available, but nitrogen has gained popularity with RV owners in recent years.

-Oxygen is the most widely used method for filling RV tires.
+Air is the most widely used method for filling RV tires.
 It’s readily available, and you can carry a portable air compressor in your vehicle to top off your tires while you’re on the go.
-It’s also cheaper to fill a tire with oxygen than nitrogen.
+It’s also cheaper to fill a tire with air than nitrogen.

 Expect to pay $5 or more per tire to get nitrogen if you’re getting new tires.
-The tire’s price typically includes oxygen.
-If you already have tires and want to refill them, you’re looking at $70 to $175 because they’ll have to purge the tire of oxygen before they can fill it with nitrogen
+The tire’s price typically includes air.
+If you already have tires and want to refill them, you’re looking at $70 to $175 because they’ll have to purge the tire of air before they can fill it with nitrogen

-It’s important to know your tire’s speed rating, which is the maximum speed you should drive to optimize the tire’s life and capabilities.
-Exceeding the speed rating can cause the tires to heat up, which weakens them and can lead to a blowout.
+As responsible RV owners, it’s important to know your tire’s speed and weight rating, which is the maximum speed and weight you should drive to optimize the tire’s life and capabilities.
+Exceeding the speed rating can cause the camper tires to heat up, which weakens them and can lead to a blowout.

-Most RV tires have speed ratings from 65 to 75 mph, which might be below a road’s posted speed limit.
+Most RV and motorhome tires have speed ratings from 65 to 75 mph, which might be below a road’s posted speed limit.
 So make sure you know your speed rating before hitting the road.